Martina-Scheffler/GPU-Computing/README.md

 - Pandas
 - Matplotlib

-e.g. copy to a computer where Matplotlib is installed:
+e.g. copy to a computer where Matplotlib is installed (into the output/ folder):
 ```bash
 scp name.surname@marzola.disi.unitn.it:~/GPU-Computing/Homework1/output/* .
 ```
-Generate the plot:
+Generate the plot (call from Homework1/ folder):
 ```bash
 python3 visualization/plot_compile_flags.py
 ```